 Contact Website Administrator: If the issue persists, contact the website administrator to ensure their SSL certificate is valid and properly configured.

 By following these steps, you should be able to troubleshoot and resolve the "NET::ERR_CERT_AUTHORITY_INVALID" error on Windows 10.
+If you are a server admin on Windows, you might want to check out how to install IIS server on Windows Server to properly manage your own SSL deployments.

-The "NET::ERR_CERT_AUTHORITY_INVALID" error message typically appears in web browsers like Chrome when there's an issue with a website's SSL certificate.
+The "NET::ERR_CERT_AUTHORITY_INVALID" error message typically appears in web browsers like Chrome on macOS when there's an issue with a website's SSL certificate.
 This error indicates that the browser cannot verify the SSL certificate presented by the website because it is either self-signed or issued by an untrusted certificate authority (CA).

-Additionally, users can try accessing the website from a different browser or device to see if the error persists, as it could be browser-specific.
+In some cases, the error may occur due to incorrect system date and time settings.
+Verifying and correcting these settings can sometimes resolve the issue.
+Additionally, users can try accessing the website from a different browser or device to see if the error persists.
 If the issue persists, contacting the website administrator or the organization responsible for managing the SSL certificate may be necessary to resolve the underlying certificate issue.

-How to fix net::err_cert_authority_invalid
+🛠️ How to fix net::err_cert_authority_invalid

-1. Run an SSL server test
+1. 🧪 Run an SSL server test

 The setup process may have gone wrong if you installed your SSL certificate manually, instead of through your web host, shortly before you started seeing the error.
 Checking your certificate's installation is easy by using an SSL check tool, such as Qualys SSL Labs'.
 This particular tool is free to use.
 To fix the error, you simply have to enter the domain in which it is appearing, and click the Submit button: